Kschong0420/git/README.md

 # Prefix and Infomation
 Vanilla bot's prefix is 'v ',
-use 'v cmd' to check all the commands and category, use 'v help <cmd>' to check a command info.
+use 'v help' to check all the commands and category, use 'v help <cmd>' to check a command info.

 Vanilla bot still coding in progress,